 The Government of St. Kitts and Nevis and the ECCB have responded with monetary and fiscal interventions to stabilise economic conditions in the Federation.
 This is including a loan repayment deferral programme (moratorium) in conjunction with the Eastern Caribbean Currency Union Bankers Association.
 Accordingly, as of June 30, 2021, the Group had a total of \$169,657 of loans that were included in the moratorium programme.
-The moratoria were issued for a period of 3 months and then extended by 4 months with further extensions in light of changes in the economic outlook brought about by the pandemic.
+The moratoria were issued for a period of 3 months and then extended by 4 months with further extensions to September 2021 in light of changes in the economic outlook brought about by the pandemic.
+The moratorium was extended for another 6 months to March 31, 2022 to allow additional time to restructure affected facilities.
+A total of \$241,796 loans were restructured under the moratorium by the Group.